3rd Operations Group: Korean War

 Flying Douglas A-26 Invaders (after 1948, the B-26) the 3rd Wing participated from the first bombing sortie to the last during the Korean War.
-The first Americans to lose their lives during the Korean War, 1Lt.
+The first Americans to die during the Korean War, 1Lt.
 Remer L. Harding and SSgt.
-William Goodwin, were assigned to the 13th Bombardment Squadron when they lost their lives 28 June 1950 returning from a sortie on the Korean Peninsula.
+William Goodwin, were assigned to the 13th Bombardment Squadron when they died 28 June 1950 returning from a sortie on the Korean Peninsula.
 Captain John S. Walmsley Jr. was posthumously awarded the Medal of Honor for his actions on 14 September 1951: flying a night mission in a B-26, Capt Walmsley discovered and attacked an enemy supply train, and after exhausting his ammunition he flew at low altitude to direct other aircraft to the same objective; the train was destroyed but Walmsley's plane crashed in the target area.

 In recognition of the wing's distinguished service, the 3rd Bombardment Wing's was granted the privilege of conducting the last bombing mission over North Korea minutes before implementation of the ceasefire of 27 July 1953.